-The front panel of your RFBA family of Broadcast Appliances has a 40x2 character LCD display and a navigation style button that are shown in Figure 1.
+The front panel of your RFBA family of Broadcast Appliances has a 40x2 character LCD display and a navigation style button that are shown in FIGURE 1.
 The user is able to adjust most of the settings of the RFBA unit by navigating through the display's menu with the front panel buttons.
 Some of the advanced features are only available via the Ethernet connection.

-The rear of the RFBA is shown in Figure 2.
+The rear of the RFBA is shown in FIGURE 2.
 The RFBA includes communication connections for Ethernet and USB, BNC connectors for each tuner input, and one BNC connector for an FM MPX output.
 The Phoenix-style connector provides analog audio output from each tuner and a relay output for configurable alerts.
 The power jack is used to power the RFBA unit via the included power supply at 12Volts, 1 Amp.
+Please note that not all power supplies are created equal.
+The power supply that ships with the RFBA was specifically selected for its noise performance in the bands of interest.